SouthernMethodistUniversity/hpc_docs/docs/about/queues.md

 |----------------|-----------------|----------------|-----------------|----------------|------------|
 | batch          | 20              | 128            | 2TB             | 8 Nvidia A100s | 48 hours   |

-All SuperPod nodes are identical and contain dual AMD EPYC 7742 64-Core Processors
+All SuperPod nodes are identical and contain dual AMD EPYC 7742 64-Core Processors.

-We have partitioned the nodes on the SuperPod, so for every GPU you request, you will also receive 16 CPU cores and 96GB of memory.
+We have partitioned the nodes on the SuperPod, so for every GPU you request, you will also receive 16 CPU cores and 96GB of memory automatically.

 :::{note}
 CPU only jobs should be run on M3 and not the SuperPod